HardlyDifficult/Tutorials/Chapter3.md

 Alternatively this method could be rewritten to use Time.timeSinceLevelLoaded.
 With that we do not need to sum each itteration but instead can make decisions based off of the current time vs the time the effect began.

 <hr></details>
+<details><summary>Why use GetComponentsInChildren instead of a single sprite?</summary>

+Flexibility.
+Some use cases would work with GetComponent or GetComponentInChildren.
+We get all the sprites in this GameObject and its children, and then updatem all so if something is composed of multiple sprites this script just works.

+<hr></details>

-## 3.4) Create a flying enemy
+## 3.4) Spawn in a flying enemy

 Create a GameObject for the fly guy, reusing components from the spike ball and character.

 <details><summary>How</summary>

+Create the fly guy:

  - Select **spritesheet_jumper_30**, **84**, and **90** and drag them into the Hierarchy, creating Assets/Animations/**FlyGuyWalk**.
-   - Set Order in Layer to 1.
+   - Order in Layer: 1
  - Add the sprite to a parent GameObject named "FlyGuy":
-   - Set the Layer for FlyGuy to 'Enemy'.
+   - Layer: Enemy
    - Add a **Rigidbody2D**:
      - Freeze the Z rotation.
    - Add a **CapsuleCollider2D**: